serverlessworkflow/specification/GOVERNANCE.md

 ## Adding Emeritus Maintainers

-To transition a maintainer to an emeritus role, the current maintainers can nominate a retiring maintainer who has expressed interest in staying involved as an advisor.
-The nomination process follows the same voting and approval procedures as adding new maintainers, requiring a 66% approval vote from the current maintainers.
+To transition a maintainer to an emeritus role, the process follows the same voting and approval procedures as adding new maintainers, a new PR is created that requires a 66% approval vote from the current maintainers.
 Once approved, the emeritus maintainer is added to the EMERITUS file and announced to the community.

 ## Subprojects